mykels/ground-zero/README.md

 Ground Zero provides a comparision between various GIS web libraries.

-This project was built with the mindset of comparing different GIS web libraries under the same conditions (Machine capabilities, data configuration etc.) in order to choose the best WebGL library for interactive maps for *your* use case.
+This project was built with the mindset of comparing different GIS web libraries under the same conditions (machine capabilities, data configuration etc.) in order to choose the best WebGL library for interactive maps tailored to **your** use case.

+This project does **NOT** compare the various features of each particular library but rather compares each library under specific simulated scenarios.

 ## Getting Started